 Storing and freezing homemade bagels

 I like to store these bagels in the fridge, to extend the shelf life.
 In the fridge, they will keep well for up to a week.
 On the counter, they will be fine for 2-3 days.
-You can also freeze these bagels up to 2 months.
+You can also freeze these bagels for up to 3 months.
 Thaw frozen bagels on the counter.

-Get the Recipe: 2-Hour Cinnamon Raisin Bagels
+Get the Recipe: Cinnamon Raisin Bagels

 Quick and easy cinnamon raisin bagels, that are ready to enjoy in about 2 hours!
 With added oats, these are perfect morning bagels.